albahari/uncapsulator/README.md

 Uncapsulator provides a fluent API for .NET reflection that lets you easily access private members of an object or type, by employing a dynamic proxy that implements `IDynamicMetaObjectProvider`.

+Uncapsulator is also useful when you want to dynamically invoke (public) members of an interface.
+Ordinary dynamic binding is unreliable in this scenario, because it fails with explicitly implemented interface members.

 Uncapsulator is like [ReflectionMagic](https://github.com/ReflectionMagic/ReflectionMagic) on steroids, and is based on the built-in feature in [LINQPad](http://www.linqpad.net), written by Joseph Albahari.

 ## Getting Started